Solar Panel Cost Guide in Cedar Lake, IN (Mar 2023)

 How to Save on Solar Panels

 - Reputation: The North American Board of Certified Energy Practitioners (NABCEP) is a well-established certification organization for clean energy professionals.
-If your solar panel installer is NABCEP-certified, it likely has a solid reputation and is qualified to do the job well.
-Another way you can look into your installer's reputation is by reading reviews.
+If your solar panel installer is NABCEP-certified, it most likely has a good reputation and is qualified to get the job done well.
+Another way you can verify your installer’s reputation is by reading reviews.

 Best Solar Financing